 - Market Valuation Increase Cap for residential property which is the ratepayers principal residence, and the ratepayer is a natural person, the maximum increase in the general rate will be 12.5% of that paid in the previous year (excluding the application of the COVID-19 capping rebate) where that increase is as a result of significant valuation movements but not as a result of improvements, a change to the land use or zoning, a change in ownership, or a correction the property value.
-There is an application process associated with this rebate. - Rate Cap Rebate for All Rate Categories In response to the potential increase in rates resulting from the Valuer-General's Revaluation Initiative, Council are proposing an automatic rate cap so that the maximum increase in the general rate will be 12.5% of that paid in the previous year (excluding the application of the COVID-19 capping rebate) provided the movement results from the Valuer-General's Revaluation Initiative and not as a result of improvements, a change to the land use or zoning, a change in ownership, or a correction to the property value.
+There is an application process associated with this rebate. - General Rate Cap Revaluation Initiative Relief In response to the increase in rates resulting from the Valuer-General's Revaluation Initiative, Council have endorsed an automatic rate cap so that the maximum increase in the general rates payable will be 12.5% of that paid in the previous year (excluding the application of the COVID-19 capping rebate) provided the movement results from the Valuer-General's Revaluation Initiative and not as a result of improvements, a change to the land use or zoning, a change in ownership, or a correction to the property value.